Environmental economics: Relationship to other fields

 Environmental economics is related to ecological economics but there are differences.
 Most environmental economists have been trained as economists.
 They apply the tools of economics to address environmental problems, many of which are related to so-called market failures—circumstances wherein the "invisible hand" of economics is unreliable.
 Most ecological economists have been trained as ecologists, but have expanded the scope of their work to consider the impacts of humans and their economic activity on ecological systems and services, and vice versa.
 This field takes as its premise that economics is a strict subfield of ecology.
 Ecological economics is sometimes described as taking a more pluralistic approach to environmental problems and focuses more explicitly on long-term environmental sustainability and issues of scale.

 Environmental economics is viewed as more idealistic in a price system; ecological economics as more realistic in its attempts to integrate elements outside of the price system as primary arbiters of decisions.
-These two groups of specialists sometimes have conflicting views which may be traced to the different philosophical underpinnings.
+These two groups of specialisms sometimes have conflicting views which may be traced to the different philosophical underpinnings.

-Another context in which externalities apply is when globalization permits one player in a market who is unconcerned with biodiversity to undercut prices of another who is - creating a race to the bottom in regulations and conservation.
+Another context in which externalities apply is when globalization permits one player in a market who is unconcerned with biodiversity to undercut prices of another who is – creating a race to the bottom in regulations and conservation.
 This, in turn, may cause loss of natural capital with consequent erosion, water purity problems, diseases, desertification, and other outcomes that are not efficient in an economic sense.
 This concern is related to the subfield of sustainable development and its political relation, the anti-globalization movement.

 Environmental economics was once distinct from resource economics.
 Natural resource economics as a subfield began when the main concern of researchers was the optimal commercial exploitation of natural resource stocks.
 But resource managers and policy-makers eventually began to pay attention to the broader importance of natural resources (e.g. values of fish and trees beyond just their commercial exploitation).
 It is now difficult to distinguish "environmental" and "natural resource" economics as separate fields as the two became associated with sustainability.
 Many of the more radical green economists split off to work on an alternate political economy.